Naperville North High School: Activities

 The school is also host to a Certamen; a quizbowl-like team, placing first in the 2004 state Latin convention; the Northern Lights, a nationally competitive winter guard; the Marching Huskies marching band, who tied for second in the state championship in 2005 and took fourth in state in 2009; and a drama department that contributes regularly to the Illinois High School Theatre Fest.
 Notable recent IHSTF productions with North students in the cast or crew began with The Kentucky Cycle in 1999, ending a decade-long absence from the festival, and have since included West Side Story, Pirates of Penzance and Macbeth.
-In 2000, a Naperville North adaptation of 12 Angry Men (presented as Twelve Angry Jurors), was selected to perform as a showcase at the IHS Theatre Festival.
+In 2000, a Naperville North presentation of Twelve Angry Jurors was selected to perform as a showcase at the IHS Theatre Festival.
 More recent selections taken to state include The Laramie Project, Angel's Fall and Wings.
 The Naperville North theatre recently received a technical over-haul, allowing for better lighting and control mechanisms.
 North's newspaper, the North Star, has won numerous local and statewide awards.

 The Math Team at Naperville North has been the DuPage Valley Conference champions for 28 consecutive years and were Illinois state champions 14 of the last 16 years, and won ten consecutive Math Team state championships (1998–2007).
 Naperville North also participates in the North Suburban Math League.
 In 2008, the math team competed at the ICTM Regional competition at the College of DuPage and placed 1st overall.
 During the ICTM State competition at the University of Illinois in 2008, Naperville North lost to IMSA, which prevented North from winning their 11th consecutive state championship.
 They received 2nd place overall.
 In 2009, Naperville North regained the state title, their fourteenth in sixteen years.
 Naperville North again won the ICTM Division 4AA state championship in 2016.
 The WYSE team won the state championship from 1999 to 2005, 2007 to 2009, 2012, and 2013.